cyfdecyf/cow/doc/implementation.md

 # Design #

+## Requst and response handling ##

+The final design is evolved from different previous implementations.
+The other subsections following this one describe how its evolved.

+COW uses separate goroutines to read client requests and server responses.

+- For each client, COW will create one *request goroutine* to
+  - accept client request (read from client connection)
+  - create connection if no one not exist
+  - send request to the server (write to server connection)
+- For each server connection, there will be an associated *response goroutine*
+  - reading response from the web server (read from server connection)
+  - send response back to the client (write to client connection)

+One client must have one request goroutine, and may have multiple response goroutine.
+Response goroutine is created when the server connection is created.

+This makes it possible for COW to support HTTP pipeline.
+(Not very sure about this.)
+COW does not pack multiple requests and send in batch, but it can send request before previous request response is received.
+If the client (browser) and the web server supports HTTP pipeline, then COW will not in effect make them go back to wating response for each request.

+But this design does make COW more complicated.
+I must be careful to avoid concurrency problems between the request and response goroutine.

+Here's things that worth noting:

+- The web server connection for each host is stored in a map
+  - The request goroutine creates the connection and put it into this map
+  - When serving requests, this map will be be used to find already created server connections
+  - We should avoid writing the map in the response goroutine.
+So when response goroutine finishes, it should just mark the corresonding connection as closed instead of directly removing it from the map

+- Request and response goroutine may need to notify each other to stop
+  - When client connection is closed, all response goroutine should stop
+  - Client connection close can be detected in both request and response goroutine (as both will try to either read or write the connection), to make things simple, I just do notification in the request goroutine

+## Notification between goroutines

+- Notification sender should not block
+  - I use a size 1 channel for this as the notification will be sent only once
+- Receiver use polling to handle notification
+  - For blocked calls, should set time out to actively poll notification

 ## Why parse client http request ##

 Of course we need to parse http request to know the address of the web server.